williamthom-as/cure-orchestrator/README.md

 ![run tests](https://github.com/williamthom-as/cure-orchestrator/actions/workflows/main.yml/badge.svg)

-Cure Orchestrator is a web app and processing server for [Cure](https://github.com/williamthom-as/cure).
+Cure Orchestrator is a web app and low-dependency processing server for [Cure](https://github.com/williamthom-as/cure).

-It is not yet fully functional.
+The project has three components; a REST API for managing and scheduling Cure jobs, an independent processing server for running jobs and simple SPA for interacting with the API.

+It is functional, but very limited in capability.
+This is not likely to change any time soon.

 ## Installation